After wildfires, City of Calistoga invests in state-of-the art fire hazard mapping

 Although initial building costs could increase by about 15 percent, insurance rates could also decrease, council members said.

-“One of the ways to be prepared is with hardened structures.
+“One of the ways to be prepared is with hardened (more fire-resistant) structures.
 Once you have a fire, it’s too late,” said Council Member Gary Kraus.

 The mapping study should be completed in the next four or five months.